andreafabrizi/DNSProxy/README.md

 find out the 2s complement, instead of finding 1ns and then adding 1 to it.
 1111 0011 1010 0001 toggle the bits left to first set bit
 0000 1100 0101 1111

 I expect you would like this if bit pattern is changed to binary then hex :)
 ```
-### Appendix C .
-DNS FAILURE MESSAGES
+### Appendix C - DNS FAILURE MESSAGES
+Nobody likes failures.
+DNS\_MODE\_ERROR should truncate message instead of building up response.
+Using "Server failure (0x8182)" but what if we wanted an NXDOMAIN (0x....) ?
 ```
-DNS_MODE_ERROR should truncate message instead of building it up ...
-Server failure (0x8182), but what if we wanted an NXDOMAIN (0x....) ?
-As DNSProxy is still under test, we do not care much.
-Nobody likes failures.

 NOERROR (RCODE:0)        : DNS Query completed successfully FORMERR (RCODE:1)        : DNS Query Format Error SERVFAIL (RCODE:2)       : Server failed to complete the DNS request